magento/merchdocs/src/sales/checkout-process.md

 When a customer is associated with a company that has enabled purchase orders, all orders are processed as purchase orders.
 Available payment methods are determined by the company account.

-1. Select a payment method.
+1. The customer select a payment method.

    When using the **Payment on Account** method, the Custom Reference Number field can be used to reference an invoice number.

 1. Press the **Place Purchase Order** button.